pdxlibrary/Custom-Header-for-Primo-Explore-Primo-NUI-/README.md

 ### custom1.css

 The necessary code can be copied from the custom1.css file in the css folder of this repository.
 The current design of Primo makes some assumptions about the design at the top of the page and uses absolution positioning for some elements.
 After adding a custom header, some adjustments can be made to work around these assumptions.
+The custom-header class has been added the container element for your custom header HTML code and can be used for CSS styling, if desired.

 ```css